OlofH2/Before-Fab-Academy/docs/ShopBot.md

 ##About the ShopBot

+!!! note "Assignment"

-This week´s assignment was to watch this [video](https://www.youtube.com/watch?v=pGVNDf1vgSI) made by [Matt Hatcher](https://www.linkedin.com/in/matthewhatcher4281/) and follow the instructions on how to design a sign in VCarve and produce it in the ShopBot.
+    This week´s assignment was to watch this [video](https://www.youtube.com/watch?v=pGVNDf1vgSI) made by [Matt Hatcher](https://www.linkedin.com/in/matthewhatcher4281/) and follow the instructions on how to design a sign and produce it in the ShopBot.

-!!! note "A few notes"

-    In the video it is explained that CNC stands for Computer Numerical Control.
-    The speed is measured in inches per second (ips).
 2.5D is usually used when making signs, so I would compare it to making a relief.
-    Router travels by x and y axis and only uses the z-axis to go in and out of toolpaths.
+Router travels by x- and y-axis and only uses the z-axis to go in and out of toolpaths.
 To do a 3D work you would have to design a 3D model.

-2.5D is usually used when making signs, so I would compare it to making a relief.
-Router travels by x and y axis and only uses the z-axis to go in and out of toolpaths.
-To do a 3D work you would have to design a 3D model.

 ##Designing in VCarve

+!!! note "VCarve"

     I used the program [VCarve pro](https://www.markdownguide.org/basic-syntax/) to design my sign.

+I did some experimenting in the beginning, f.ex. tested how to draw a perfect rectangle by choosing the rectangle and holding the **Control** button when clicking and drawing with the mouse.
+!!! info inline end "Job setup"

     I began by filling in the size of the material I wanted to use.
 I wrote 382mm x 200mm.
 It is very important to always measure the thickness of the material because it can vary.
 I set the thickness to 17.5mm.

-!!! note "Job setup"

-    I began by filling in the size of the material I wanted to use.
-I wrote 382mm x 200mm.
-It is very important to always measure the thickness of the material because it can vary.
-I set the thickness to 17.5mm.
+I **set the xy origin position to bottom left** and made sure that **Use offset was NOT chosen**.
+I **set the z origin to the top of the material.** I set **Modeling resolution** to **Standard** and chose the **MDF** look.

 ![JobSetup](img/JobSetup230x613.png)

-I tested how to draw a perfect rectangle by choosing the rectangle and holding the **Control** button when clicking and drawing with the mouse.
-I deleted it and drew an ellipse.
+I drew an ellipse.
 Then I wrote a text by clicking on the big T. When the text was on the plate I resized it by using the resizing arrow, clicked on the text and dragged one corner to make it smaller.
 By holding the **Shift** key whilst doing that it centered and rezised it all.

 To use a ruler as a measurement guide I chose the normal arrow (for the mouse), left-clicked on the ruler and held it down as I dragged it to where I wanted to have a guide line.

-By pressing fn and F12 the toolpath settings open up and by pressing fn and F11 these settings are closed and the drawing tab appears again.
-In

-I double clicked on the icon near **material setup** and adjusted the following:
+On the right side of the screen I double clicked on the icon near **material setup** and adjusted the following:
-I **set the xy origin position to bottom left** and made sure that **Use origin offset was NOT chosen**.
-I **set the z origin to the top of the material.**

 Under **Rapid Z gaps above material** I clicked **Above material** and set **Clearance Z1** and  **Plunge Z2** to 5mm.
 In the video this was set to 0.5 inhces, which equals 12.7mm, but a co-teacher of mine said that it would be okay to set it to 5mm since the material I was using was even.

 Home/start position was set to: x=0, y=0 and z=20 (mm). **The z should never be set to 0.**
 Then I clicked on **ok**.

+!!! note "Key shortcuts"

+    By pressing **fn** and **F12** the toolpath settings open up and by pressing **fn** and **F11** these settings are closed and the drawing tab appears again.

+##Creating a toolpath

 The next step was to click on the outline and then select **Profile toolpath**.
 The **start depth** should always (usually) be set to 0.
 I wanted to cut the material in two passes, so the cutting depth should be around just over half of the thickness of the material in each pass.
 So I set the cutting depth to 9mm.